United Nations Security Council: Veto power

-the United States vetoed 13 resolutions, Russia 7, and China 5, while France and the United Kingdom did not use the veto.
+the United States vetoed 13 resolutions, Russia 7, and China 5, whilst France and the United Kingdom did not use the veto.

-An early veto by Soviet Commissar Andrei Vishinsky blocked a resolution on the withdrawal of French forces from the then-colonies of Syria and Lebanon in February 1946; this veto established the precedent that permanent members could use the veto on matters outside of immediate concerns of war and peace.
+An early veto by Soviet commissar Andrei Vishinsky blocked a resolution on the withdrawal of French forces from Syria and Lebanon which were under French mandate in February 1946; this veto established the precedent that permanent members could use the veto on matters outside of immediate concerns of war and peace.
 The Soviet Union went on to veto matters including the admission of Austria, Cambodia, Ceylon, Finland, Ireland, Italy, Japan, Laos, Libya, Nepal, Portugal, South Vietnam and Transjordan as UN member states, delaying their joining by several years.
 The United Kingdom and France used the veto to avoid Security Council condemnation of their actions in the 1956 Suez Crisis.
 The first veto by the United States came in 1970, blocking General Assembly action in Southern Rhodesia.
 From 1985 to 1990, the US vetoed 27 resolutions, primarily to block resolutions perceived as anti-Israel but also to protect its interests in Panama and Korea.
 The Soviet Union, the United States and China have all vetoed candidates for Secretary-General, with the US using the veto to block the re-election of Boutros Boutros-Ghali in 1996.